hapqhust/sparseFL/algorithm/README.md

+# Idea of our proposal for FL
+We have implemented our algorithms, which are saved in files with the format `xxx_with_random.py`.
+The detail of our proposal is decribed in our paper `Random Matching ...`.

+In our paper, the local models from the first training process are transferred peer-2-peer for the next process.
+However, In order to implement easily, we send the first local models to the corresponding matched client through server.
+And this implementation will not change performance of original proposal.

 # How to realize federated algorithms by easyFL?
 Either you want to quickly implement your own federated algorithms, or you want to reproducing the experimental results of other papers,